Custom Scripts¶

 Basic syntax¶

-As you can see in the examples, the simplest custom script requires:
+As you can see in the included sample under custom_scripts/scripts.py, the simplest custom script requires:

 the